LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Basics of convexity in projective planes

-\begin{lemma} Any boundary point of a convex body is incident to a line missing the interior of the body. \end{lemma} \begin{proof} Let $\CB$ be a convex body and let $A$ be a boundary point of $\CB.$ The color of an oriented line $\ell$ incident to the boundary point $A$ is defined to be \begin{enumerate} \item {\it blue} if the line $\ell$ does not intersect the interior of $\CB$; \item {\it white} if the line $\ell$ intersects the interior of $\CB$ and if $A$ is the initial point of the trace on the interior of $\CB$ of the oriented line $\ell;$ \item {\it red} if the line intersects the interior of $\CB$ and if $A$ is the terminal point of the trace on the interior of $\CB$ of the oriented line $\ell.$ \end{enumerate} According to Lemma~\ref{lemtwo} any oriented line through $A$ has a color, and these colors are mutually exclusive.
-The sets of white and red oriented lines are open subsets of the pencil of oriented lines through $A$.
-Since none of these two sets is empty and since the pencil of oriented lines through $A$ is connected it follows that the set of blue oriented lines is nonempty.
+\begin{lemma} Any boundary point of a convex body is incident to a line missing the interior of the body. \end{lemma} \begin{proof} Let $\CB$ be a convex body and let $A$ be a boundary point of $\CB.$ The color of an oriented line $\aline$ through $A$ is defined to be \begin{enumerate} \item {\it blue} if the line $\aline$ intersects the interior of $\CB$ and if $A$ is the initial point of the trace on the interior of $\CB$ of the oriented line $\aline;$ \item {\it white} if the line $\aline$ does not intersect the interior of $\CB$; \item {\it red} if the line intersects the interior of $\CB$ and if $A$ is the terminal point of the trace on the interior of $\CB$ of the oriented line $\aline.$ \end{enumerate} According to Lemma~\ref{lemtwo} any oriented line through $A$ has a color, and these colors are mutually exclusive.
+The sets of blue and red oriented lines are open subsets of the pencil of oriented lines through $A$.
+Since none of these two sets is empty and since the pencil of oriented lines through $A$ is connected it follows that the set of white oriented lines is nonempty.
 This proves the lemma. \end{proof}